turingschool/front-end-curriculum/lessons/idiomatic-css.md

 - Use "sentence case" comments and consistent text indentation.
 - Use comments when needed, not as a crutch to explain everything you are doing.
 Your code should largely speak for itself.

-# Thou shalt NOT: (:weary: :shit: :weary: :thumbsdown: )
+# Thou shalt NOT: (:weary: :shit: :rage4: :thumbsdown: )

 - Prematurely optimize your code; keep it readable and understandable.
 - Mix spaces and tabs for indentation.